Estates General of 1588: Ambitions

-The ligue had hoped that the upcoming Estates General would be used to further the plans for a war against heresy.
+The ligue hoped that the upcoming Estates General would be used to further the plans for a war against heresy.
 Henri however had different ambitions for the gathering, and looked to use it to isolate the noble ligueurs from their urban base, thus regaining the initiative he had lost so decisively during the Day of the Barricades.
 He had further need of the Estates due to the ruinous state of royal finances, the crown's debts had increased from 101 million at the time of the Estates General of 1576, to 133 million.
 Between a quarter and third of royal expenditure was devoted to servicing debts.
 In his letter to the provinces, in which he made the call for the Estates, Henri promised that he would do all in his power to carry out their wishes.

 Unable to attend the Estates, due to being at war with the crown and a Protestant, Navarre desired nevertheless to moderate the meeting away from any radical course against him.
 In August he warned that he was willing to defend his rights, and that the delegates for the Estates should work towards a productive peace, so that a general council could resolve doctrinal issues between Protestants and Catholics.
 He implied that if such a council were to occur, he would be open to abjuring.
 When the Estates convened, he was able to rely on his Catholic cousins Montpensier, Conti and Soissons to represent his position against the Catholic fundamentalists and they sought to temper the Estates attitude towards him.